Other Kangaroo Connect product(s)

 - Power Output: +5 V, 4.0 A.

-- Battery Duration: 24 hrs of battery life at 125 mL/hr feed rate (when using the Power Save Mode).
+- Battery Duration: 24 Hours of Battery Life at 125 Milliliters/Hour Feed Rate (When Using the Power Save Mode)

 Kangaroo Connect Additional Information